jj-zhu/jj-zhu.github.io/index.md

 Lately, I have been working on developing the framework of using kernel methods as tools for optimization and control (example [here](https://arxiv.org/pdf/2004.00166.pdf); not to be confused with optimization for kernel methods).

 ### Research interests
++ Robust and data-driven optimization
-+ Robust optimization & control and systems
++ Robust control and systems
 + Robustness of machine learning algorithms
-+ Numerical optimization & analysis
++ Numerical optimization and analysis

 ![learning and control](/images/atom.png)

 ### If you are a student looking for research opportunities...

 Please write a short email without too much copy-paste about the courses and projects you have done in ML/optimization/control.
 Please also include your CV or resume :)